smithmicro/web2py/README.md

 ![Docker Compose](docker-compose.png)

-## Appliance Example
+## Application Example
-You can expose an appliance from the host into the container using a volume map.
+You can expose an application from the host into the container using a volume map.
 This Docker Compose example maps an applicaiton folder called `myapp` and sets the default route:

 ```
 version: '2'